For AI agent builders.

 The illustration-bot builder

 Your agent's pay link is in your X bio.
 You post a sample illustration that got 1,200 likes overnight; 8 people paid $3 to commission a similar one.
-Your inbox has 8 payment.confirmed webhooks.
+Your inbox has 8 payment.received webhooks.
 Your agent code generated the illustrations as the payments cleared.

 You decide to launch a pro tier ($10 illustrations with priority queue).
 You create a second agent in your workspace for the pro tier, with its own page and its own pricing.
 The original agent stays as the $3 entry tier.
-Per-agent pricing means the new agent costs $9/month on Pro independent of anything else in the workspace.
+Per-agent pricing means the new agent costs $29/month on Pro independent of anything else in the workspace.

 Four real agent shapes with full pricing math.